syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 ### Changing group header appearance when expanding

-SfListView allows [GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) and by using [IsExpand](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~IsExpand.html) property to customize groupheader.
+SfListView allows [Group HeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) and by using [IsExpand](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~IsExpand.html) property to customize groupheader.
 Since, the default binding context of each `GroupHeader` item will be its corresponding [GroupResult](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult.html).
 So, you can bind any properties in the GroupResult to GroupHeaderTemplate property.

 Also, when a group is being expanded or collapsed, the IsExpand property will be changed accordingly.
-So, to change the backrground color for the selected/ tapped group, bind the IsExpand property to background color of the parent view in the GroupHeaderTemplate and by using `IValueConverter` cast the value into required `Color` as like below code example.
+So, to change the background color for the selected/ tapped group, bind the IsExpand property to background color of the parent view in the GroupHeaderTemplate and by using `IValueConverter` cast the value into required `Color` as like below code example.

 You can download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Groupheader_appearance826922341)